drewbwarren/ME_495_Final/README.md

 * Connect to Baxter.
 A walthrough for that is avalible on the [rethink robotics website](http://sdk.rethinkrobotics.com/wiki/Workstation_Setup).
 A good primer on troubleshooting and available resources can be found on the [MSR website](http://nu-msr.github.io/embedded-course-site/notes/16_baxter_introduction.html).

+* [nu_skeletontracker.launch](https://github.com/NxRLab/skeletontracker_nu/blob/indigo/launch/nu_skeletontracker.launch) lauches the skeletontracker.
+It is recommended to launch the skeletontracker and the whole configuration seperately, since we found the Asus Xtion crashes more often when these two launch files are launched at the same time.

 * [roslaunch me_495_final grab.launch](https://github.com/tehwentzel/ME_495_Final/blob/master/launch/grab.launch) will launch the whole configureation

 * [moveit_start.launch](https://github.com/tehwentzel/ME_495_Final/blob/master/launch/baxter_moveit_config.launch) will launch just the moveit setup for the robot, as well as the arm_mover.py node.
 This file relies on having the baxter_moveit_config package installed to configure moveit to run with baxter.
 For more info, a tutorial for running moveit with baxter can be found (here)[http://sdk.rethinkrobotics.com/wiki/MoveIt_Tutorial]